teamprova/Dungeontest/README.md

 # Dungeontest
 This is a test about retro-styled games.
 We have no clue what this game will be about, but currently we are developing the engine, and then having a Lua content side, so we can make game content, while allowing modders to use it.

 It will be a game engine and a game at the same time.
 This way, players can use the same engine to make a different game.
-Although, this is a WIP, and is not even close to completion, it still works, and we are willing to explain how stuff works via email at preston@cammarata.info, until we add docs of course.
+Although, this is a WIP, and is not even close to completion, it still works, and we are willing to explain how stuff works via email at paceriouu@gmail.com, until we add docs of course.

 Everything here should technically work on Mac, but it has not been tested.
 We are willing to compile a Mac build if you can test it for us.
 Thanks!